jacquescorbytuech/Blog/site/content/reading/20200816_trustworthy_online_controlled_experiments.md

 *Trustworthy Online Controlled Experiments* distills everything you could want to know about testing, it's free from buzzwords and free from the usual bullshit you find in a lot of similar material, taking a more scholarly approach to the subject.

 While the book aims to be useful to people working at Google scale companies, there's a lot to learn even if you're working on significantly smaller programs.
-From understanding how you should go about collecting data, why you should A/A test[^1], how to properly evaluate whether a test was successful or not or how to properly feed institutional insights back into the company.
+From understanding how you should go about collecting data, why you should A/A test[^1], how to properly evaluate whether a test was successful or not, ethical considerations when conducting a test or how to properly feed institutional insights back into the company.

 I think this is a book I'll be reading and re-reading for many years to come.